Call Now 24/7 - Free Consultation! 844-686-5397

 Contact our construction injury attorneys for a free consultation to discuss your construction accident claim today.

-Construction Site Hazards: Forklift and Equipment Issues
+How Do We Handle Construction Site Hazard Cases Like Forklift and Equipment Issues?

 Call to speak with our accident attorneys about your case today.

-Why Choose Munley Law as Your Allentown Construction Accident Attorneys
+Why Choose Munley Law as Your Allentown Construction Accident Attorneys?

 Call today for a free consultation with our Allentown personal injury lawyers.

-The steps you take immediately after a construction accident can significantly impact your injury case and recovery.
-Start by reporting the incident to your supervisor, even if it seems minor at first.
-Construction accident pain and suffering often worsens over time, and proper documentation from the beginning strengthens your claim.
+• Start by reporting the incident to your supervisor, even if it seems minor at first.
+Construction accident injuries like fractures or traumatic head trauma often worsen over time, and proper documentation from the beginning strengthens your claim.

-Seek medical care right away.
+• Seek medical care right away.
 Failure to seek the medical attention you need can damage your claim later on.
-More importantly, some long-term effects like head trauma are not always immediately clear.
+More importantly, some long-term effects, like head trauma, are not always immediately clear.
 It’s important to be evaluated by a doctor to help ensure your injuries don’t go untreated and become more serious.
-If you’re able, take photos of the accident scene, including any equipment involved and observable safety violations.
-Gather contact information from witnesses who saw what happened.

 Contact Our Allentown Construction Accident Lawyers for a Free Consultation

-Don’t wait to get help after a construction accident injuries.
+Don’t wait to get help after a construction accident injury.
 Our experienced personal injury lawyers, located at 609 Hamilton St, Allentown, PA 18101, United States, are ready to review your injury claims and explain your options.
 We’ve helped hundreds of injured employees in Allentown and the Lehigh Valley get compensation for their injuries.

-Call Munley Law today for a free consultation.
+Contact Munley Law today for a free consultation.
 Our phones are answered 24/7, and you pay no fee unless we win your case.

 Munley Law Personal Injury Attorneys

-609 Hamilton St
+609 Hamilton St.

 Allentown, PA 18101